k4hnunz/datastructure/README.md

 by narathip su

-This repository contains program for data structure.
+This repository contains program for data structure. hellooo